weekendfamily/foodforthepeople/_posts/blog/2017-01-19-easy-chicken-stew.md

 #### Directions

 1. Separate chicken thighs from legs, clean, and put in a pan.
 Add all other ingredients and gently turn the meat once or twice.
 Cover with a lid and let it sit for a few hours in the fridge to acquire taste or proceed to step 2 if hungry.
 2. Heat until it starts boiling, about 10 minutes, and then reduce to a gentle simmer.
-Cook for another 40-60 minutes until the meat is nearly falling of the bone.
+Cook for another 40-60 minutes until the meat is nearly falling off the bone.
 If you want to reduce the sauce, take the lid off for the last 15 minutes or so.
 Check for taste at this point and adjust seasoning.
 3. Enjoy!